KPInc425/odin-tasks/README.md

 #Todo

--WHEN DATA IS LOADED FROM LOCAL STORAGE ATTACHED FUNCTIONS CEASE TO WORK -Refactor logic for localStorageFunctions > stringify taskArray of project > stringify project --When importing from localStorage parce projects > createProjects with parced array > parce project task arrays > createTasksArray with parced array > add tasks to appropriate project
 -styles cards to change text color based on priority -Refacter AddEditButtonsSelected_EL into smaller modules for each function -Refactor pressEnter event listener to reduce reduncancy and for cleaner code